 A LITTLE PATIENCE GOES A LONG WAY

-A deep-fried piece of sweet enriched dough coated in sugar, it has to be the ultimate treat.
+French beignets are small balls of deep-fried sweet enriched dough coated in sugar.
 Biting into a donut brings such a sense of comfort.
 It’s a dessert for the soul that cannot fail to instantly make you feel better.
-Making French beignets from scratch isn’t hard at all but it does take time.
+It’s the ultimate treat!
+Making French beignets from scratch isn’t difficult at all but it does take time.
 This is a yeast-based recipe that starts with a sponge (traditional French leavening method) and will then require to prove twice, first the dough and then the shaped donuts.
 Trust me they are well worth the wait, you only need patience and to plan beforehand.

 TRADITIONAL ALSATIAN DONUTS

 I admit I tweaked my family’s beignets recipe a bit to make them just the way I like.
-However they are still enough similarities with my childhood’s donuts for me to call these beignets ‘Fasenachtskiechle’.
-These French beignets are from Alsace-Lorraine (North-Eastern region bordering Germany) and they are traditionally made for Shrove Tuesday.
-My mum grew up there and even though we moved to the Caribbean when I was 5 she still made Fasenachtskiechle every year during carnival.
-You don’t need to wait for Shrove Tuesday to have beignets though, I make them all the time.
+However, they are still enough similarities with the donuts from my childhood for me to call these beignets ‘Fasenachtskiechle’.
+These French beignets are from Alsace-Lorraine (the North-Eastern region bordering Germany) and they are traditionally made for Shrove Tuesday.
+My mum grew up there and even though we moved to the Caribbean when I was 5, she still made Fasenachtskiechle every year during carnival.
+You don’t need to wait for Shrove Tuesday to have beignets though, I make them all the time!

-I call them French beignets because these are the type of donuts (only slightly smaller) you’ll most commonly spot in French bakeries all year round (not the square type of beignets covered in powdered sugar from New Orleans).
+I call them French beignets because these are the type of donuts (only slightly smaller and rounder) you’ll most commonly spot in French bakeries all year round.
+Real French beignets are different from the square donuts covered in powdered sugar from New Orleans, which are also called beignets.
 My paternal grandmother was Polish and my dad says these beignets are very similar to Pączki.
 I never had one but I’ll take his word for it.

 SIMPLE DONUTS ROLLED IN CINNAMON SUGAR

 French beignets taste beautiful on their own, simply rolled in sugar with a hint of cinnamon.
-But if you have a sweet tooth you can fill the donuts with your favorite chocolate spread, jam or curd using a piping bag.
-In my family these French beignets were served for lunch for Mardi Gras alongside fruit preserves.
+But if you have a sweet tooth you can fill the donuts with your favorite chocolate spread, pastry cream, jam or curd using a piping bag fitted with a small nozzle.
+In my family, these French beignets were served for lunch for Mardi Gras alongside fruit preserves.
 I would pick a plain donut any day of the week because I want to actually taste the dough.

-My husband (who is Turkish) always complains that donuts that are simply glazed or rolled in sugar are tasteless because in Turkey donuts are soaked in syrup.
+My husband (who is Turkish) always complains that French beignets that are simply glazed or rolled in sugar are tasteless because Turkish donuts (lokma) are soaked in syrup.
 You better have some tea or coffee nearby when you eat lokma because it’s so sweet your heart will start racing.
-The only thing lokma tastes of is sugar, don’t even try to taste the dough.
+The only thing lokma tastes of is syrup, don’t even try to taste the dough.
 (Yes I took it a bit personally but I’m done ranting, simple sugar donuts FTW).